- Who are we?

 - How do we share and transfer your personal data to other organisations?

-Some individual Hubs also share specific data with other affiliated organisations (e.g. partner universities), as part of a contractual agreement which includes a data sharing agreement.
-If you have questions about your local Hub’s affiliated organisations, please get in touch using the contact details provided at the start of this privacy notice.
+If you have questions about your local Hub’s affiliated organisations and how we share data, please get in touch using the contact details provided at the start of this privacy notice.

-We also may disclose your information if required by law or to enforce our legal rights.
+We may disclose your information if required by law or to enforce our legal rights.
+We may also disclose data overriding consent to safeguard where the individual, or others, may be at risk.

 Some of our service providers lie outside of the EEA (e.g. Mailchimp and Google.)
 Therefore, sometimes we transfer your data outside of the EEA.
-If we do, we ensure your data is processed only in countries that provide an adequate level of protection for your data or where the recipient provides appropriate safeguards, such as mechanisms like the EU-US Privacy Shield Framework.
+If we do, we ensure your data is processed only in countries that provide an adequate level of protection for your data or where the recipient provides appropriate safeguards.

 You can read more about how our service providers comply with GDPR here: